-MAXGRDS maximum number of grids which may be used in a model run.
-The number of grids actually used in a run is specified by the namelist variable NGRIDS.
+MAXGRDS integer The maximum number of grids that may be used in a model run.
+The number of grids actually used in a run is specified by the namelist variable NGRIDS .
 NGRIDS may be changed from one model run to the next using the same executable, as long as NGRIDS does not exceed the value of MAXGRDS that was set when compiling the model.
-Thus, MAXGRDS should be set to the largest number of grids that will be used in a series of runs made from the same compiled code. ΝΧΡΜΑΧ the maximum number of grid points in the x-direction to be used on any grid.
+Thus, MAXGRDS should be set to the largest number of grids that will be used in a series of runs made from the same compiled code.
+NXPMAX integer The maximum number of grid points in the x-direction to be used on any grid.
 The actual numbers of grid points spanning the x-direction on individual grids are specified in the multiple values of the namelist variable NNXP.
-NXPMAX must be equal to or larger than each of the NNXP values. ΝΥΡΜΑΧ maximum number of grid points in the y-direction to be used on any grid.
+NXPMAX must be equal to or larger than each of the NNXP values.
+NYPMAX integer The maximum number of grid points in the y-direction to be used on any grid.
 The actual numbers of grid points spanning the y-direction on individual grids are specified in the multiple values of the namelist variable NNYP.
 NYPMAX must be equal to or larger than each of the NNYP values.
-NZPMAX maximum number of grid points in the z-direction to be used on any grid.
+NZPMAX integer The maximum number of grid points in the z-direction to be used on any grid.
 The actual numbers of grid points spanning the z-direction on individual grids are specified in the multiple values of the namelist variable NNZP.
 NZPMAX must be equal to or larger than each of the NNZP values.
-NZGMAX maximum number of vertical levels to be used on any grid in the soil model.
-The actual numbers of levels on individual grids are specified in the namelist variable NZG.
+NZGMAX integer The maximum number of vertical levels to be used for the soil model.
+The actual numbers of levels are specified in the namelist variable NZG.
 NZGMAX must be equal to or larger than NZG.
-MAXSCLR maximum number of scalars that may be automatically added to a simulation.
+MAXSCLR integer The maximum number of scalars that may be automatically added to a simulation.
 The actual number of added scalars is specified in namelist parameter NADDSC.
 MAXSCLR must be equal to or larger than NADDSC.
-MAXDIM must be set to the largest of the values in NXPMAX, NYPMAX, NZPMAX+10, and NZGMAX.

-MAXHP maximum number of grid cells that overlap between the two hemispheric grids of a global simulation.
+MAXDIM integer MAXDIM must be set to the largest of the values in NXPMAX, NYPMAX, NZPMAX+10, and NZGMAX.
+MAXHP The maximum number of grid cells that overlap between the two integer hemispheric grids of a global simulation.
 Each hemispheric grid is square in polar stereographic space.
 The hemisphere of the earth projects onto the circle inscribed in the square.
 The four corner regions of the square extend into the opposite hemisphere.
 The points in these corner regions have their prognostic fields interpolated from values prognosed in the opposite hemispheric grid.
 The number of points in these corner regions depends on the grid spacing of each hemispheric grid.
 MAXHP should be set to at least 30% of the square of NNXP for grid 1 if NNXP is larger than 100, and at least 40% of the square of NNXP for smaller values of NNXP.
-MAXMACH maximum number of nodes that may be used for a parallel model run.
+Note: the global simulation capabilities of RAMS is a deprecated function.
+This parameter could be set to 1.
+MAXMACH integer The maximum number of nodes that may be used for a parallel model run.
 Applies only to running the model in parallel processing mode using MPI.